BBKolton/reactify-wc/README.md

 Contribute to the project in our git repo by opening a PR with changes.
 We have no official contribution guide yet.

+# Roadmap

+- Do some deep comparison between the changing props, attributes, and especially event handlers so that we aren't setting and removing them on every `componentDidUpdate`.

 # Credits